- What Is Apple Cider Vinegar?

-A general rule of thumb would be to go with pasteurised consumables during pregnancy as they eliminate potentially harmful bacteria.
+A general rule of thumb would be to go with pasteurised consumables during pregnancy, as they eliminate potentially harmful bacteria.
 However, even before consuming pasteurised vinegar, you must consult your medical practitioners to know about any possible risks it may cause for you and your baby’s health.

-Risks of consuming apple cider vinegar are minimal.
-Drinking undiluted apple cider vinegar can be harmful to various parts of the digestive system as it contains acetic acid which can burn through the oesophagus.
+Having said that, drinking undiluted apple cider vinegar can be harmful to various parts of the digestive system, as it contains acetic acid, which can burn through the oesophagus.
 Apple cider vinegar can also erode teeth if consumed raw, due to the same acidic properties.

-ACV can interact badly with drugs like insulin as well as some diuretics.
-Seek advice from your primary healthcare physician to see if the drugs you are on can react adversely when combined with ACV.
+Apple cider vinegar could also interact badly with drugs like insulin as well as some diuretics.
+Therefore, seek advice from your primary healthcare physician to see if the drugs you are on can react adversely when combined with apple cider vinegar.